Recap: Doctor Who S30 E2 "The Fires of Pompeii"

 - Creator In-Joke: Latin students everywhere stand a chance of recognising Caecilius, Quintis, and Metella.
 They feature in the Cambridge Latin Course, a widely used Latin textbook series.

 - The Cretaceous Is Always Doomed: There's no saving Pompeii.
-It's fixed point in history.
+It's a fixed point in history.

 The Doctor: Oh, that'll be the day.